 Relief printmaking is a centuries old process used by artists today for its bold and graphic quality.
 In this class we will begin with simple and direct processes and then develop our skills into more complex and larger scale approaches.
-We will carve wood, linoleum and MDF and will also look at examples of relief prints throughout history.
-Open to first-years.
+We will carve wood, linoleum, and MDF, and will also look at examples of relief prints throughout history.
+Open to first years.
 Prerequisite: ART 100.
-Offered Term 1.
+Not offered in 2022-23.